 - Try the exhilarating thrill of dog sledding for a few days travelling between remote, but surprisingly comfortable, accommodation.

 - Watch the skies dance with the Aurora Borealis, Spitsbergen is located within the auroral zone and has virtually no light pollution.

-- For the active there is summer trekking and mountain biking.
+- For the active there is summer trekking.